Trump's Frequent Visits Disrupt Palm Beach Life And Businesses

 It seems Trump enjoys spending time at the club he owns in Palm Beach, but since the election, his stays there have raised issues not seen when he was a private citizen.
 They involve security and the impact his visits are having on people and businesses in Palm Beach.

-At Palm Beach County Park Airport in Lantana, just six miles from Mar-a-Lago, the situation is dire.
+At Palm Beach County Park Airport in Lantana, just 6 miles from Mar-a-Lago, the situation is dire.
 For the fifth weekend since December, the airport has shut down.
 Whenever Trump is in Mar-a-Lago, Federal Aviation Administration restrictions ban all flights out of the airport.

-The weekend restrictions are especially a problem for Jorge Gonzales.
+The weekend restrictions are especially a problem for Jorge Gonzalez.

-His company SkyWords owns four planes that tow advertising banners targeting beach-goers in Palm Beach County.
+His company, SkyWords, owns four planes that tow advertising banners targeting beachgoers in Palm Beach County.

-"For our banner towing, 97 percent of our business is done on Saturdays and Sundays and on holidays," Gonzales says.
+"For our banner towing, 97 percent of our business is done on Saturdays and Sundays and on holidays," Gonzalez says.

 Recently, he says, Trump "comes every weekend, so basically we aren't able to work."

-Note: A previous version of this story misspelled Jorge Gonzalez's last name as Gonzales.